 • Afternoon session from 12.30 to 3.30

 Parents can choose which days their children attend and children can attend from just one session to the whole day (subject to availability).
 See Sessions page for more detail.

-We are fortunate to have a team of qualified, dedicated and experienced staff, who have all worked together for many years.
+We are fortunate to have a team of qualified, dedicated and experienced staff, who have worked together for many years.
 We aim to foster strong links with parents and keep them informed about their child's progress regularly.
 Parents are welcome to talk to staff at any time.
-To give your child the best possible start you are welcome to stay with your child until he/she is settled.
-We think this is very important.
 Parents are also very welcome to help at nursery sessions - it is a fun way to see how your child is progressing and meet their friends.

-Our recent Ofsted inspection (March 2017) was rated 'GOOD' with 'OUTSTANDING' in Personal Development, Behaviour and Welfare.
+Our most recent Ofsted inspection (May 2023) was rated 'GOOD' in all areas.
 Here is a summary of their findings -